TEJASWARUPUDATA/BSES/README.md

 Project Description : Now- a- days all people are using the vehicles which releases the a huge amount of pollution in which this pollution is damaging our earths atmosphere . so protect the atmosphere the Government of India  instituted the BSES norms based on  European regulations.

-Primary Azure Technology : Static Web Apps, Azure cognitive services.
+Primary Azure Technology : Static Web Apps,web apps,language,azure bot.

 ## Static Web App URL : https://gentle-glacier-042ea9810.3.azurestaticapps.net/

+## WEB APPS URL : bses1.azurewebsites.net

 ## Project Demo Video URL : https://github.com/TEJASWARUPUDATA/BSES/blob/main/My%20Website%20Index%20-%20Google%20Chrome%202023-07-30%2000-50-52.mp4